Build an Exceptional Future

 At King's College, our practical and broad-based learning approach will arm you not only with technical skills, but also the critical reasoning and communication know-how to be a dynamic asset in the workforce.
 The innovative spirit you will undoubtedly gain here will set the tone of your career for years to come.

 The historically significant city of Wilkes-Barre - located right on the Susquehanna River and not far from the Pocono Mountains - is the perfect setting for an aspiring engineer.
 You will be close to many fast growing companies and manufacturers in the surrounding region, all looking to hire emerging local talent.
 Low cost of living, plenty of outdoor recreation, and an economic revival make the area a great place to study and to live.
 Build your career here after graduation.

 King's College is making a significant investment in the construction of high quality facilities to provide the best possible environment for student learning and engagement.
 As well as purchasing leading edge technological equipment, we are also renovating a historic building in the heart of Wilkes-Barre to house the program.
-This new facility will have four large multi-use classroom spaces, five state of the art laboratories, student study areas, and faculty offices.
+The Mulligan Center for Engineering will have four large multi-use classroom spaces, six state of the art laboratories, student study areas, and faculty offices.